Health Sciences Department | 1 Term

 Requirements for the Nursing Assistant courses

-The CNA 1 course is a limited-entry program.
-Only the first 20 applicants will be accepted into the program for the following term.
+CNA 1 is a limited-entry course.
+Only the first 20 applicants will be accepted into the course for the following term.
 Any applicants that complete the requirements, but are not granted entry will have a secure spot in the course the next term it is offered.
 Neither Health Sciences nor Clackamas Community College will refund any costs incurred during the application process.

 - Must be at least 18 years of age